 RESET FAULT will clear all input related faults.
-If the input faults are configured to not latch, this will have no effect.
 All unit faults must be cleared by power cycling the unit.
 If a fault is still present after these steps, please contact Customer Service for further assistance.
 Refer to Table 6.1 for a full list of STA diagnostic messages and corrective actions.